alanhkarp/SitePassword/README.md

 --------------------------

 SitePassword includes an antiphishing feature.
-If you try to use the same nickname for a domain name you've already used, you will get a big, scary warning.
+If you try to use the a nickname you previously used for a different domain name, you will get a big, scary warning.
 It's telling you that you may be at a site spoofing the one you think you are at.
 Unfortunately, you will also see this warning when you are not being tricked.
 Many